Crime in Chicago

-In Chicago, crime has been tracked by the Chicago Police Department's Bureau of Records since the beginning of the 20th century.
+Crime in Chicago has been tracked by the Chicago Police Department's Bureau of Records since the beginning of the 20th century.

 The city's overall crime rate, especially the violent crime rate, is higher than the US average.
-Chicago was responsible for nearly half of 2016's increase in homicides in the US, though the nation's crime rates remained near historic lows as of 2016.
-Some attribute the city's strong gang culture to the city's unusually high crime rate compared to neighboring cities, and some do not.
+Gangs in Chicago have a role in the city's crime rate.
+Chicago gangs prefer to do business with Indiana gun stores because Indiana has significantly weaker laws than Illinois.

+The number of homicides in Chicago hit a 25-year high in 2021, but reached a five year low in 2024 with a continued downward trend into 2025.

 Overview

 Chicago saw a major rise in violent crime starting in the late 1960s.
-Murders in the city peaked in 1974, with 970 murders when the city's population was over three million, resulting in a murder rate of around 29 per 100,000, and again in 1992, with 943 murders when the city had fewer than three million people, resulting in a murder rate of 34 murders per 100,000 citizens.
+Homicides in the city peaked in 1974, with 970 homicides when the city's population was over three million, resulting in a homicide rate of around 29 per 100,000, and again in 1992, with 948 homicides when the city had fewer than three million people, resulting in a homicide rate of 34 per 100,000 citizens.

-After 1992, the murder count steadily decreased to 415 murders by the mid-2000s, a reduction of over 50 percent.
-In 2018, there were 561 murders.
+After 1992, the homicide count steadily decreased to 415 murders by the mid-2000s, a reduction of over 50 percent.
+In 2021, there were 805 homicides recorded, representing a homicide rate of 29.8 per 100,000.
+The year of 2022 saw a decline in homicides, followed by another 15% decline in 2023, ending the year with a total of 621.

 Violent crime

-Chicago experienced major rises in violent crime in the 1920s, in the late 1960s, and in the 2020s. a decline in overall crime in the 2000s, and then a rise in murders in 2016.
-Murder, rape, and robbery are common violent crimes in the city, and the occurrences of such incidents are documented by the Chicago Police Department and indexed in annual crime reports.
+Chicago experienced major rises in the 1920s, in the late 1960s, and in the 2020s. a decline in overall crime in the 2000s, and then a rise in murders in 2016.
+Murder, rape, and robbery are the most common violent crimes in the city, and occurrences of such incidents are documented by the Chicago Police Department and indexed in annual crime reports.

-After adopting crime-fighting techniques in 2004 that were recommended by the Los Angeles Police Department and the New York City Police Department, Chicago recorded 448 homicides, the lowest total since 1965.
-This murder rate of 15.65 per 100,000 population was still above the U.S. average, an average which takes in many small towns and suburbs.
+After adopting crime-fighting techniques in 2004 that were recommended by the Los Angeles Police Department and the New York City Police Department, Chicago recorded 453 homicides, the lowest total since 1965.
+This homicide rate of 15.8 per 100,000 population was still above the U.S. average, an average which takes in many small towns and suburbs.

-By 2010, Chicago's homicide rate had surpassed that of Los Angeles (16.02 per 100,000), and was more than twice that of New York City (7.0 per 100,000).
+By 2010, Chicago's homicide rate had surpassed that of Los Angeles (16.3 per 100,000), and was more than twice that of New York City (7.0 per 100,000).

 By the end of 2015, Chicago's homicide rate rose to 18.6 per 100,000.
 By 2016, Chicago had recorded more homicides and shooting victims than New York City and Los Angeles combined.

-By the end of 2020, Chicago's homicide rate rose to 28 per 100,000.
+By the end of 2020, Chicago's homicide rate rose to 28.4 per 100,000.
+Chicago recorded 779 homicides in 2020.
+This figure represents an increase of more than 55% over 2019.
+On the Fourth of July weekend 2021, at least 100 people, mostly African-American, were shot, 18 of them fatally.

 Chicago's biggest criminal justice challenges have changed little over the last 50 years, and statistically reside with homicide, armed robbery, gang violence, and aggravated battery.